 Light-Blue Top Tube

 Sodium Citrate bonds to the calcium in the blood preventing the coagulation and preserves the clotting factors.
-This allows for running tests to test the blood's ability to coagulate.
+This allows for testing the blood's ability to coagulate.

 MUST be filled completely to the line to complete the needed ratio of 9 parts blood to 1 part liquid additive.

-Common tests ordered in blue tubes are Prothrombin Time (PT) and Partial Thromboplastin Time (PTT).
+Common tests ordered are Prothrombin Time (PT) and Partial Thromboplastin Time (PTT).
 These tests evaluate the intrinsic and extrinsic system of coagulation cascade in the body.

-Always check the tube label as there are two kinds of Royal Blue tubes that are draw in different orders.
-Red stripes that say "No Additive" are drawn after Light-Blue and before other serum tubes.
+Always check the tube label as there are two kinds of Royal Blue tubes that are drawn at different places in the order of draw.
+A red stripe indicates a Silica additive that acts as a clot activator.
+These are drawn after light blue and before other serum tubes.

 Let the blood sit 30-60 minutes before spinning in a centrifuge.
 Make sure the blood is completely clotted before spinning.